 Base/root

-It is a short fragile coned-type portion which during the growth of fibre remains constant, in the epidermal of seeds.
-It is broken in ginning process and rarely found in commercial cotton fibres
+It is a short fragile coned-type portion which during the growth of fiber remains constant, in the epidermal of seeds.
+It is broken in the ginning process and rarely found in commercial cotton fibers

 Body